 Three Radio National documentaries:

 Beyond the coal rush part 1: The march of coal

 Beyond the coal rush part 2: The age of coal

 Beyond the coal rush part 3: The transition begins

-Morton, TJ 2016, 'Beyond the coal rush part 3: The transition begins', Australia.
+Morton, TJ 2016, 'Beyond the coal rush part 3: The transition begins', Beyond the coal rush, Radio National: The Science Show, Australia.